 * All images courtesy of Nick Knight

 Born in London in 1958, Nick Knight has drawn world’s most acclaim as a photographer for his bold, experimental techniques.
-Knight spent his youth in Paris with father, a psychologist and naval commander.
+Knight spent his youth in Paris with father, a psychologist.
 In the late 1970s, he returned to the British capital and entered the University of London to study medicine and human biology.
 The following year, however, in search of his true calling, Knight began studying photography at Bournemouth & Poole College of Art and Design.
 From the mid-1980s, he began collaborating with pioneers at the cutting edge of creativity, such as Alexander McQueen, Björk, Lady Gaga, Kate Moss, Vogue and i-D. His works have been displayed at numerous institutions worldwide, including the Tate Modern, V&A and Saatchi Gallery in London and the Museum of Fine Arts, Boston.
 Meanwhile, SHOWstudio, the website Knight established in 2000, has proved an ongoing sensation in the fashion world, sharing artists' inspiration, processes and creative spaces in real time through a variety of experimental content.

 “I’m just trying to see the world from different angles.”